awsdocs/aws-systems-manager-user-guide/doc_source/distributor.md

 + On a schedule by using [AWS Systems Manager State Manager](systems-manager-state.md)

 **Important**
-Distributor does not guarantee that the third\-party packages you install are free of any potential malware\.
+Distributor doesn't guarantee that the third\-party packages you install are free of any potential malware\.
 We encourage that you conduct your own additional due diligence to ensure compliance with your internal security controls\.
 Security is a shared responsibility between AWS and you\.
 This is described as the shared responsibility model\.
-To learn more, see the [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/)\.
+To learn more, see the [shared responsibility model](http://aws.amazon.com/compliance/shared-responsibility-model/)\.

 ## How can Distributor benefit my organization?<a name="distributor-benefits"></a>